History of the Butler University Marching Band

 department until 1969 when he left to direct the University of

 Wisconsin Marching Band.
-Unfortunately, the late 60s were a period
+Unfortunately, the late 60s were a

-of depression for the band and membership decreased.
+difficult period for the band and membership decreased.
 This trend

 In 1973, Robert Grechesky became the Director of the Marching